-I studied a combined honours in Media, Communications and Culture, and Music.
+I attended Keele between 2012 and 2015, studying a dual honours in Media, Communications and Culture, and Music.

 During my final year at Keele I carried out work experience at BBC Radio Stoke which opened up an opportunity for me to work for the European Broadcasting Union / Eurovision News Exchange in Geneva.
 After about two years as a news producer, I transitioned to a social media and digital role working for the Solar Impulse Foundation and its CEO Bertrand Piccard.